Moments of Gaussian Periods and Modified Fermat Curves: Introduction

-The machinery of supercharacter theory reduces the computation of power sums of Gaussian periods to understanding the number of $\F_p$-rational points on the modified Fermat curves $ax^d + by^d = cz^d$ over $\mathbb{P}^2(\F_p)$.
-The use of supercharacters (Section \ref{Section:Supercharacters}) to study Gaussian periods was initiated by Duke, Garcia, and Lutz \cite{GNGP}, and continued by Garcia, Hyde, and Lutz in \cite{GHM, LutzSolo}.
+In this note, we use supercharacter theory to reduce the computation of the absolute moments of Gaussian periods to counting the number of $\F_p$-rational points on the modified Fermat curves $ax^d + by^d = cz^d$ over $\mathbb{P}^2(\F_p)$.
+The use of supercharacters (see Subsection \ref{Subsection:Supercharacters}) to study Gaussian periods was initiated by Duke, Garcia, and Lutz \cite{GNGP}, and continued by Garcia, Hyde, and Lutz in \cite{GHM, LutzSolo}.

 We study $V_n(p)$ from two perspectives: fixed $d$ and fixed $k$.
 Such an approach has been undertaken before for related quantities.
 In \cite{myerson1,myerson2}, Myerson studied